spinnylights/vulkan-notes/vulkan_notes.md

 ### Constructors

-Constructors provide for explicit type conversion and give a way to build up anonymous values on the fly, overlapping with some uses of both initializer lists and casts in C++.
+Constructors provide for explicit, well-behaved type conversion and give a way to build up anonymous values on the fly, overlapping with some uses of both initializer lists and casts in C++.
 The syntax for using a constructor is a type specifier, `(`, one or more assignment expressions, and `)`, e.g. `int(1.0)` or `bool[4](true, false, true, false)`.

 #### Scalars